International Polar Bear Day (February 27)

 - Adult males can weigh over 1,400 pounds, making them the largest land carnivores on Earth.

-- They can swim for days at a time and have been tracked covering more than 100 miles without stopping.
+- They’ve been tracked swimming more than 100 miles without stopping.

 Coloring Page